 Ishihara Toru is an everyday guy with an on-and-off girlfriend and a position working for a train buff.
 Things become complicated when a ghostly vehicle dubbed the X Train begins to ride the rails, destroying everything in its path.
 Somehow, it seems that Toru is connected with the X Train by a strange power, which draws the attention of some very dangerous and power hungry people who would wield it for their own...

 Ignore the negative reception completely; this OVA is amazing.
 It's not "deep" or "high art for the elite" or any of those other pretentious descriptors, but it's a very inventive, experimental, stylish, spooky, funny and above all else mind-bendingly fun horror-comedy.
-As far as I'm concerned, everything is perfect - it's sort of like the kind of short horror stories Edgar Allan Poe wrote, if made in the 80s, mixed with animated comedy and sci-fi elements.
+As far as I'm concerned, everything is perfect - it's conceptually sort of (I say "sort of" because it's always hard to simplify something extremely unique) like the kind of vague, unexplained short horror stories Edgar Allan Poe wrote, if made in the 80s, mixed with a ton of animated comedy and sci-fi elements.
 Don't worry, though.
 It's not generic anime comedy.

 People complain the protagonist is "shallow", but he's simply a funny and charismatic everyman (not "charismatic"in the real-world sense, but in that he's entertaining and audiovisually engaging to watch all the way through) dealing with some absolutely maddening events that he's at the center of.
 I suspect people wanted more dialogue, or even monologues, to give him more personality, but that would have completely ruined the atmosphere - the extremely expressive visual characterization is more than enough to understand what the character is going through.